Find the answers to some of the most frequently asked questions here.

 We ensure that every quality donation we receive can be rehomed by making it safe and complete.
 For example we can take a donation of a cot, check that it meets safety standards, buy a brand new mattress, and rehome it with a beautiful bundle of pre-loved clothing and bedding.
 We also need money to buy spare parts for items like prams and highchairs so they meet the latest safety recommendations.

-Just wondering what to do when I see prams, cots, change tables etc out on the nature strip?
+Just wondering what number to call when I see prams, cots, change tables etc out on the nature strip?

-If you find a great pram or highchair in the hard rubbish, please email us or post a picture in our Facebook page and we might be able to organise a volunteer to pick up.
+If you find a great pram or highchair in the hard rubbish, please email us.
 Please do check them carefully however, as often there is a very good reason why an item is discarded but it may not be easy to spot.
 We cannot rehome car restraints from hard rubbish because is crucial for safety that the carseat hasn't been involved in an accident and often they would look fine but may be structurally compromised.